How to Control a Male Dog Around a Female in Heat

 Proligestone injections for dogs in heat

 Speak to your veterinarian about other medical options which may be able to help keep a dog in heat from being bothered.
 These include injections designed to regulate the heat cycle.
 The most common drug for this purpose is known as proligestone which is sold under the brand names of Delvosteron and Covinan.
-While these drugs can be effective in controlling the estrous cycle of dogs, they are more often used to treat dogs with related problematic issues such as hypersexuality.
+While these drugs can be effective in controlling the estrus cycle of dogs, they are more often used to treat dogs with related problematic issues such as hypersexuality.

 Proligestone has been used to treat other health issues in dogs such as problems related to dwarfism in German shepherds.
 These studies, however, have shown the possibility of adverse side effects.
 These include obesity, problems with their coat and insulin related issues.
 These treatments also come in pill form.